vegardhaneberg/Heltel/README.md

 A web site containing Helene Maria Tellefsen's wonderful work.
 Check out https://heltel.no 🙌🏼

-Written in React, styled with Tailwind and built with Vite 🤝🏼
+Written in React, styled with Tailwind and built using Vite 🤝🏼

 ## Local Development 💻